Chrysanthemum × morifolium: Cultivation and uses

 This plant can be noted for its popularity as an indoor houseplant in part because of its air cleaning qualities as per a study done by NASA, removing trichloroethylene, benzene, formaldehyde, ammonia, and other chemicals from the air.
 In general, the plant is best fertilized once a month and watered two to three times a week depending on climate.
+To maintain cultivar uniformity, the most common method of propagation is by cuttings.
+However, this method is increasingly being replaced by micropropagation, also known as in vitro propagation.
+Good results are achieved using single node shoot fragments.

-In terms of stems produced per year in 1997, Japan was by far the largest producer with 2 billion stalks, followed by the Netherlands (800 million), Colombia (600 million), Italy (500 million).
-C. × morifolium is hardy to USDA zones 5–9.
+In terms of stems produced commercially per year in 1997, Japan was by far the largest producer with 2 billion stalks, followed by the Netherlands (800 million), Colombia (600 million), Italy (500 million).

+Thousand Bloom Chrysanthemum

+In a traditional technique known as Ozukuri, a single "Thousand Bloom Chrysanthemum" plant is carefully grown and trained over an extended period to have a single bloom on the end of each branch.
+For example, in 2020 Longwood Gardens featured a Thousand Bloom Chrysanthemum with 1,362 sunny yellow, uniform Chrysanthemum × morifolium ‘Susono-no-Hikari’ blossoms as part of its annual Chrysanthemum Festival.
+Growth and training of the plant took 17 months and over 2,000 staff hours.
+The plant reached a size of 12 feet wide and 8 feet tall.

 Medicine

 In natural medicine the "flower" is used against eye inflammation and impure skin.
 It also applies as an air purifier.

 Contact with parts of plants may in some cases cause skin irritation and allergies.

 Ecology

 The plant is eaten by various aphids, capsid bugs, earwigs, leaf miners, nematodes, spider mites, thrips, and whiteflies.
 The plant can die from various diseases which include aster yellows, Botrytis, leaf spots, rust, powdery mildew, verticillium wilt, and rotting of stem and roots, and even viruses.